civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 If the pull request does not require additional changes, the reviewer should merge it immediately after approving.
 Otherwise, once they have addressed all comments marked `(blocking)` or `nit`, the pull request author should either merge if able or re-request review and merging from a maintainer if not.
 Authors are encouraged to at least reply to `(non-blocking)` and `(if-minor)` comments if they do not address them with code changes.

+If you want a round robin review, our repo supports that (it will cycle through people within the a team, more details on [how to add roundrobin reviews link](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team) Once that is done you can add the name of the team (civiform-developers) in the reviewer box and it will auto assign someone.

 ### Getting up to speed

 Want to get up to speed on this project?
 Awesome!
 Please see the following: